The Abyss Gazes Back: a Fëanor character analysis

 Fëanor’s role as a scientist has been noted before, by Bushwell.
 It is an amusing piece, and correctly notes that those who would engineer a world tend to come to a bad end in Tolkien.
 I would further note that the name Noldor comes from the root word for knowledge, wisdom, and lore.
 The Noldor, in short, know things – it is their defining feature, just as the Vanyar are pious, and the Teleri like the Sea.
 Fëanor, between his distaste for divine, and his hunger for knowledge, is thus the most “Noldorin” of the Noldor.

 Well and good.
-Where I feel Bushwell falls over is that she fails to engage with why Tolkien may have chosen to represent Fëanor and the Noldor in this way, other than dismissing him as a Catholic Luddite who hungers for a pastoral world without newfangled technology.
+Where I feel Bushwell falls over is that she fails to engage with why Tolkien may have chosen to represent Fëanor and the Noldor in this way.
+For her, he is merely a Catholic Luddite who hungers for a pastoral world without newfangled technology.
 Perhaps Tolkien did hunger for such a world – but that is not the reason for his writing his stories the way he did.
 Rather, his portrayal of his two great scientist characters hinges on their perceived vulnerability to two particular dangers – excessive attachment to one’s own work, and excessive desire for domination over the world.
 The greatest sin in Tolkien’s work, after all, is the imposition of one’s will on another.